Chapter 10.15

 10.15.120 Authority to issue notices.

 All city of Burien employees appointed as parking control officers, or any employee of the city assigned by the city manager or his/her designee to perform the duties of a parking control officer, are authorized to issue notices of traffic infraction for violations of city parking ordinances.
 Such notices also may be issued by any police officer.
 All such notices shall be issued in accordance with procedures established by RCW Title 46, Supreme Court and local court rules, and applicable city ordinances.
 For the purpose of issuing notices of traffic infraction for violations of city parking ordinances, and for this purpose only, parking control officers are designated law enforcement officers, in order to conform to the requirements of RCW 46.63.030 and Supreme Court rules adopted pursuant to Chapter 46.63 RCW; provided, that the authority conferred upon parking control officers by this section shall not vest any such officer with any police civil service or police pension rights.
 [Ord.
+607 § 1 (Exh.
+A), 2014; Ord.
 262 § 12, 1999]

 10.15.140 Penalties.

-Failure to comply with any parking restriction adopted pursuant to this chapter is an infraction and shall be cited under the applicable section of this chapter.
+Except as otherwise provided by this chapter, failure to comply with any parking restriction adopted pursuant to this chapter is an infraction and shall be cited under the applicable section of this chapter.

 (1) Violators are required to respond within 15 days of the date of the issuance of the notice of infraction by: